Voxtel C110 - Cordless phone AEG - Free user manual and instructions

 - Lift the handset or press the speakerphone button on the base unit.

-- Press the radial button
+- Press the redial button.

 The phone automatically dials the last number you called (maximum of 32 digits).